vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Whosoever committeth sin transgresseth also the law: *for sin is the transgression of the law*.
 {% ct '1 John 3:4' %}

+The book of James gives another clue about sin: it is an informed, willful act.

+> Therefore to him that *knoweth to do good*, and doeth it not, to him *it is sin*.
+{% ct 'James 4:17' %}

+When iniquity—transgression of God’s law—was found in Lucifer, he knew what he was doing; it was not an act of ignorance.
+He chose to rebel.

+## What is a law needed?

-God had established this law in order to secure order and peace for all the inhabitants of His kingdom:
+Where there is no law there is only anarchy.
+Since God is not the author of confusion, but of peace {% rf '1 Corinthians 14:33' %}, He has a law, and since He has a law, He must have a government {% rf 'Isaiah 9:7' %}.
+As in human government, God’s government is established upon law in order to secure order and peace for all the inhabitants of His kingdom:

 > *Great peace have they which love thy law*: and nothing shall offend them.
 {% ct 'Psalm 119:165' %}